 What Does Promotion Exactly Means?

-Promotional activities have three basic goals to inform, to persuade and to remind.
+Promotional activities have three basic goals to inform, persuade and to remind.
 Whereas informing, persuading, and reminding are the main goals of promotion, every promotional effort also seeks to achieve specific objectives.
-These include attracting new customers, increasing usage among existing customers, aiding distributors, stabilizing sales, boosting brand name recognition, creating sales leads, and influencing decision makers.
+These include attracting new customers, increasing usage among existing customers, aiding distributors, stabilizing sales, boosting brand name recognition, creating sales leads, and influencing decision-makers.

 Although there is little doubt that promotion serves many useful functions, critics argue that its goals are self-serving.
 Some contend that sellers use promotional tools to convince people to buy unnecessary or potentially harmful goods like anti-aging creams, sweetened cereals, liquor, and cigarettes.